reverentOne/SwitchHack/README.md

 *	The short answer is No
 *	Hacking your switch is against Nintendo terms of service and puts your device at risk of getting banned.
 That is all.
 *	Pirating games is illegal but…
 *	Nobody has EVER been arrested or charged for downloading pirated games.
-Distributing games is punishable, but again nobody as far as I know has EVER been arrested or charged for pirating games
+Distributing games is punishable, but again nobody as far as I know has EVER been arrested or charged for pirating games.
+The reason being that procecuting <a href="https://en.m.wikipedia.org/wiki/Criminal_copyright_law_in_the_United_States#Legal_definition">criminal copyright infringement</a> requires that the infringer acted "for the purpose of commercial advantage or private financial gain."

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)